-Alanta: A DIFFUSER!
-It saved my “wash and goes” in the winter so I don’t go out the house with wet hair.
+Alanta: A diffuser!
+It saved my “wash and goes” in the winter so I don’t leave the house with wet hair.

-Venesa: One thing everyone should do is deep condition their hair too keep it moisturized as much as possible.
+Venesa: One thing everyone should do is deep condition their hair to keep it as moisturized as possible.

-Anything else people should know terms of moisturizing your hair?
+Anything else people should know in terms of moisturizing your hair?

 Alexa: Nothing quite specific, but simply to always make moisture and hydration a priority for your gorgeous locks!

-Venesa: Coconut oil is a life saver so if you ever run out of conditioner, it can get you through the day and you don’t even need to use a lot for it to work effectively all over.
+Venesa: Coconut oil is a lifesaver, so if you ever run out of conditioner, this oil can get you through the day and you don’t even need to use a lot for it to work effectively all over.

 Editor’s note.
 Interview responses have been slightly edited for readibility, the content has not been altered.

 Do you have what it takes to write about beauty?